 Medicare is a health insurance program for persons 65 years and older.
 Medicare does not cover all expenses, and it's designed for hospital, skilled nursing home care up to 100 days, and hospice care.
 There are very specific guidelines to qualify for coverage so please talk with the Meadows Social Services staff to make sure you qualify.

 The Medicaid program is administrated through the Department of Public Health.
 To qualify for Medicaid, a person’s income and savings must be below a certain limit.
 If your spouse is still at home, Medicaid lets you set aside some of your assets.
 This helps the spouse at home financially and allows the spouse in the nursing home to be eligible for Medicaid sooner.
 Our business office or social services staff can help you understand the requirements and how to apply for Medicaid.
+At this time, Meadows is not a member of the Medicaid program.

 Ask these questions: Does the community provide a home-like, social atmosphere?
 Does the staff provide care that enhances the remaining abilities and compensates for the inabilities of my loved one?
 Do they emphasize safety while allowing for freedom of movement?
 Is the atmosphere calm, relaxed, and noise-controlled?
 Are a variety of interesting activities planned for the residents?